StevenCreates/project-dos/README.md

 ## project-dos
 Sound file sharing app

-###
 This app we are bringing back the simplicity of sharing music between artists

 ### How/Technologies

--Node + Express Web Server
+⋅⋅*Node + Express Web Server
--MySQL Database an ORM
+⋅⋅*MySQL Database an ORM
--File Storage AWS S3 bucket
+⋅⋅*File Storage AWS S3 bucket
--GET and POST routes
+⋅⋅*GET and POST routes
--Deployed on heroku
+⋅⋅*Deployed on heroku